TwixmixyJanet/horiSEOn-accessibility-refactor/README.md

 ## Credits

-Alfonso aka [@FenriRagni](https://github.com/FenriRagni) for trouble-shooting and walking through things with me on the east coast in the morning!
+Alonso aka [@FenriRagni](https://github.com/FenriRagni) for trouble-shooting and walking through things with me on the east coast in the morning!

 ## License